pchanho/info30005-pear/README.md

 	- Add report id to Account’s reportHistoryId array
 		url: ../report/addReportHistory
 		Parameters: id, accountId

 DELETE
 	- Delete a report
 		url: ../report/delete
 		Parameters: id

 2)Support
-Suggest user guide contents for users depending on a certain context
+Support system suggests user guide contents for users depending on a certain context.
+This system guides users after they sign up, describing how to use Pear service.
+Also, it provides support contents to help users join the conversation and find conversation topics.

-- All controllers within the Support functionality can be accessed via ../support/<nameOfRouter>
-	and then tested using relevant parameters
+- All controllers within the support functionality can be accessed via ../support/<nameOfRouter> and then tested using relevant parameters
 - Note: all parameters require a key value pair

 CREATE
 	- Create a support content
 		url: ../support/create
-	 	Parameters: title, body,
+	 	Parameters: title, body, video(optional), image(optional)
-    						video(optional), image(optional)

 READ
 	- Read all support contents